 Underfloor heating is not purely a radiant form of heating, typical emitted proportions are 70% radiation and 30% convection.
 If a large part of the operative temperature is made up of the air temperature, it means that there will be a high convection or mixing of air in the room.
 If there is high mixing, air is whirled around which leads to higher dust content in the air and therefore a poorer air quality.

-Where convection is a high proportion of the operative temperature, the frequent opening of doors or windows can have a negative impact on occupant comfort.
+Where convection is a high proportion of the operative temperature, the frequent Garage door openers or windows can have a negative impact on occupant comfort.
 For this reason underfloor is particularly suited to foyers or atriums where the proportion of the operative temperature is primarily radiation and is less effected by the opening of doors and windows.